-If you are arrested for DUI in California, you will face two separate legal proceedings: a criminal charge for DUI in California courts, and a California Department of Motor Vehicles ("DMV") hearing to determine what will happen to your driver's license.
+If you are arrested for DUI in California, you will face two separate legal proceedings: a criminal charge for DUI in California courts, and an admin per se hearing at the DMV to determine what will happen to your driver's license.

 What is at stake in the California DUI court process are criminal penalties: fines, potential jail time, completion of California DUI school, and a variety of additional DUI probation conditions.
 The process is therefore very similar to the court process for most other crimes in California.